Kudryavets/funda_assessment/QUESTIONS_README.md

      Do they have different demographic, behavioral, contextual, or preferences factors?
      How is it for intersections between groups?
 3. Operational system is irrelevant and there is another reason.
-   * What do we know about people who don use our web client?
+   * What do we know about people who don't use our web client?
      What are there demographic, behavioral, contextual, or preferences factors?
      Why is it inconvenient for them to use mobile app?